Practical information & advice

 Generally anybody travelling to the US for less than 90 days can travel under the Visa Waiver Programme (VWP).
 However, if you’ve been arrested or convicted of certain offences, you are ineligible to travel under the VWP and will need to apply to the US Embassy for a visa.

-As well as the information below, read our latest posts about travelling to the USA
+Read our latest news posts about travelling to the US

 Here you’ll find links to various parts of this site where we have information and useful resources relating to travelling to the US.